-My name is Andrew Jenkins and I’ve had a port wine stain on my right cheek since I was born.
+My name is Andrew Jenkins I’m from Gloucestershire, UK.
+And I’ve had a port-wine stain on my right cheek since I was born.
 It was looked at regularly until I was nine-years-old by a plastic surgeon at Gloucester Royal Hospital called Clive Reid.
-He intended to do a skin graft on my birthmark but decided against it because of the position, and we decided to but my name forward for laser treatment – if any local hospitals obtained a laser machine, I would be placed on the list to be seen.
+He intended to do a skin graft on my birthmark but decided against it because of the position, and we decided to put my name forward for laser treatment – if any local hospitals obtained a laser machine, I would be placed on the list to be seen.

-I have now been going to the laser centre for over 12 years.
+I first started having treatment at the laser center of the south-west in bristol UK, for an initial 12 year period.
 Each treatment can last up to an hour and I go back every eight-ten weeks.
-A clinical research fellow asks me if there was any scaring or scabbing after the last treatment before going ahead with the next treatment.
-The treatment involves about 10-15 blasts of the laser every 30 seconds and a cooling gel is applied afterwards.
+A clinical research fellow asks me if there was any scarring or scabbing after the last treatment before going ahead with the next treatment.
+The treatment involves about 10-15 blasts of the laser every 30 seconds and a cooling gel is applied afterward.

-They now have a new laser machine which can penetrate deeper in to the skin than the previous one and I will be one of the first patients to be treated with it.
+They now have a new laser machine that can penetrate deeper into the skin than the previous one and I will be one of the first patients to be treated with it.
 The previous laser machines have left me with hypo-pigmentation – a lightening of the skin cells – so I have to wait a year for the skin cells to repair themselves before any more treatment can be done.

 I feel much better in myself and I have more confidence in myself to do and try new and exciting things.